kubevirt/kubevirt-tekton-tasks/examples/pipelines/windows-efi-installer/README.md

-# Windows efi Installer Pipeline
+# Windows EFI Installer Pipeline

 This pipeline installs Windows 11/2k22 into a new DataVolume.
 This DataVolume is suitable to be used as a default boot source or golden image for Windows 11/2k22 VMs.

-This example pipeline is suitable only for windows 11/2k22 (or other windows versions which require efi - not tested!).
+This example pipeline is suitable only for windows 11/2k22 (or other windows versions which require EFI - not tested!).
 When using this example pipeline always adjust pipeline parameters for windows version you are currently using (e.g. different template name, different autoattend config map, different base image name, ...).
 Each windows version requires change in autounattendConfigMapName parameter (e.g. using `windows2k22-autounattend` config map will not work with Windows 11 and vice versa - e.g. due to different storage